amwebexpert/idgen/README.md

 ## Database

-Actually the database is H2 but could be Postgresql or anything else.
+Actually the database is H2 but could be PostgreSQL or anything else.
 The idea is to generate unique IDs even if multiple instances of service or multiple instances of JVM run concurrently (assuming we would have one DB server well know by services)